boostercloud/booster/docs/README.md

 ```

 **Note**: This will delete everything in your stack, including databases.
 This action is **not** reversible!

+For a force delete without asking for confirmation, you can run `boost nuke -e <environment name> -f`.

+**Note**: Be EXTRA CAUTIOUS with this option, all your application data will be irreversibly DELETED without confirmation.

 ## Going deeper with Booster